 Therefore, this invoicing method is done to ensure the price quotation offered by the seller to the buyer, to keep it all clear about pricing.
 To avoid any further misconception of charges and goods and services, as this often happens in the case where the two new companies come into action together and have not traded ever before with each other.

 And when in a case with any old or pre-traded companies anticipated again, then it will be usual for an account to be pre-settled for the buyer with credit facilities and services.

-And legal paper formalities to be taken while delivering goods and services, charges are also taken into consideration of proforma invoices.
-Primarily, they differ from a regular invoice, that is in the terms of not being a demand or a request for the payment of goods and services.
+And legal paper formalities are to be taken while delivering goods and services, and charges are also taken into consideration in proforma invoices.
+Primarily, they differ from a regular invoice, that is in terms of not being a demand or a request for the payment of goods and services.